 Just as we need our Christmas cards delivered by December 25, nengajo are also very time-specific — you want recipients to be able to find the cards in their mailboxes first thing on January 1.
-That is why — in a yearly display of postal prowess that likely surpasses even the delivery of mail-in ballots for the U.S. presidential election this year — Japan Post holds back nengajo that it receives between December 15 and 25 to deliver them early on New Year’s Day.
+That is why, in a yearly display of postal prowess, Japan Post holds back nengajo that it receives between December 15 and 25 to deliver them early on New Year’s Day.

 As a guide to how big a job that is, for the 2021 new year, the post office issued 1.94 billion nengajo, and many more self-made new year’s cards will also be sent.
+For the 2023 new year, according to NHK World, Japan Post has prepared 1.65 billion cards.
 That compares with a peak of around 3.7 billion cards in 1997.